-Students using a Veterans Affairs education benefit for the first time at Central Piedmont:
+If You're Using a Veterans Affairs Education Benefit for the first time at Central Piedmont

 Your Central Piedmont VA file must be complete for eligibility to use VA Education benefits.
 You must follow these steps to request certification:

 - Apply for your benefit.

-- Complete the application steps for admission to Central Piedmont Community College
+- Complete the steps to apply to Central Piedmont.

-- Submit a copy of the following documents to Records
+- Submit a copy of the following documents to Student Records:

 - Member-4 or Service-2 of your DD214 (Certificate of Release or Discharge from Active Duty)